isaac-udy/Enro/docs/installing-enro.md

 <details markdown="block">
   <summary>
-    ### Adding a Navigation Container for Fragments and Composables
+    Adding a Navigation Container for Fragments and Composables
   </summary>
+  {: .text-gamma }
 If your application has Navigation Destinations that are a mix of Fragments and Composables, your top level Navigation Container should be a View based Navigation Container, as this will accept both Fragment and Composable destinations.

 **0. An Activity without a Navigation Container**